Contract area (block) | Project status | The maximum production capacity | Venture company (established) | Interest owned (*Operator) |

 The LNG received from LNG ships is re-gasified and adjusted for calorific value before it is sent to the pipeline network as product gas.

-The unloading arm is a cargo-handling facility that unloads LNG and cryogenic LPG from LNG ships and LPG ships, and sends it to the storage tanks.
+The unloading arm is a cargo-handling facility that unloads LNG and cryogenic LPG from tankers and sends it to the storage tanks.
 The LNG unloading arm is equipped with a hydraulic quick coupler, which enables safe and reliable connection and disconnection operations with the ship-side flange.

 B LNG Tanks